-- From Bonifacio, go diving in the Lavezzi, the natural protected reserve offers a fabulously rich aquatic fauna and flora.
+- From Bonifacio, go diving in the Lavezzi, or go for a good snorkeling moment. the natural protected reserve offers a fabulously rich aquatic fauna and flora.

 The great local speciality in Corsica is the traditional Corsican delicatessen, but you should know there is unfortunately no controlled origin label, meaning some stores sells “traditional Corsican delicatessen” that is made of Brazilian wild boar.
 In general, try to shop from real butcheries or cheese makers, not multi purpose tourists shops.

 Great Books and Guides for a better cruise: